YOU WANT TO APPLY FOR

 - studied for at least 6 months in a university, professional or professional training program that leads to a degree, degree or certificate and

 - have a Social Insurance Number( SIN).

-- students attending a designated learning institution or visiting students
+- Or a student who attends a designated institution or is a visiting student

-If you have specific criteria, you can work within the limits of the campus in which you are registered.
-To work without a work permit on the campus, an international student has to:
+On specific criteria, you are allowed to work within the boundaries of the campus.
+If you want to work without a work permit, as an international student you have to do:

-- register as a full-time post-school student at a public, post-secondary, college or university,
+- You must have been registered as a full-time student in a public, post-secondary school, college, or university.

-- or CEGEP at a Quebec private college school operating under public school rules, with a government grant funded level of at least 50% or a private Canadian school thesis;
+- or the CEGEP, working under the laws of public education at a Quebec private college school with at least 50% government grant or a private Canadian school research paper;